-Project Scale is an INTERPOL initiative to detect, suppress and combat fisheries crime.
+Project Scale is an INTERPOL project to support member countries in identifying, deterring and disrupting transnational fisheries crime.

-Project Scale is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, the Government of Norway, the Pew Charitable Trusts and the United States Department of State.
+Project Scale is supported by the Government of Norway, the Pew Charitable Trusts and the United States Department of State.

 World fish stocks are being rapidly depleted, and valuable species are nearing extinction.
 Because fish are a valuable commodity, the last decade has seen an escalation of transnational and organized criminal networks engaged in fisheries crime.